-Treatment for neck pain can come in many forms because there are so many things that could go wrong in the area.
+Treatment for neck pain can come in many forms because there are so many that arise in the area.
 Ensuring a proper diagnosis is a good step to take, but sometimes conventional methods fail to provide relief.
 Persistent neck pain might be addressed with major cervical fusion surgery.

 What Happens During Neck Fusion?

-The many intricate networks surrounding the spine mean that there is a long list of things that can go wrong.
-Some injuries that may result in neck fusion include:
+The many intricate networks surrounding the spine can go wrong in a myriad of ways.
+Some injuries/problems that may result in neck fusion include:

 - Herniated Disc